Humatrope® 6 mg, powder and solvent for solution for injection

 Before instituting treatment with somatropin for growth retardation secondary to chronic renal insufficiency, patients should have been followed for one year to verify growth disturbance.
 Conservative treatment for renal insufficiency (which includes control of acidosis, hyperparathyroidism and nutritional status for one year prior to the treatment) should have been established and should be maintained during treatment.
 Treatment with somatropin should be discontinued at the time of renal transplantation.

-Depending on dose and route of administration, oestrogen therapy may affect the response to growth hormone treatment.
-Higher doses of growth hormone may be required to achieve an equivalent increase in serum IGF-I in women, as compared to men, especially in women receiving oral oestrogen replacement.
-If a change of the route of oestrogen administration (oral to transdermal or vice versa) is made, growth hormone should be newly titrated (see section 4.5).
+If a woman taking somatropin begins oral oestrogen therapy, the dose of somatropin may need to be increased to maintain the serum IGF-1 levels within the normal age-appropriate range.
+Conversely, if a woman on somatropin discontinues oral oestrogen therapy, the dose of somatropin may need to be reduced to avoid excess of growth hormone and/or side effects (see section 4.5).
+If a change of the route of oestrogen administration (oral to transdermal or vice versa) is made, growth hormone should be newly titrated.
 An increasing sensitivity to growth hormone (expressed as change in serum IGF-I per growth hormone dose) over time may be observed, particularly in men.

 Unless patients with Prader-Willi syndrome also have a diagnosis of growth hormone deficiency, Humatrope is not indicated for the treatment of patients who have growth failure due to genetically confirmed Prader-Willi syndrome.